Create a Scheduled Task to Run PowerShell Script

 Requirement: Schedule PowerShell Script in Windows Task Scheduler.

 PowerShell is really a game-changer to automate repetitive or time-consuming processes, isn’t it?
-We have a PowerShell script to generate a report on SharePoint content databases size growth – Storage Report, We used to run it on the first day of every month on the SharePoint server to generate the report.
+We have a PowerShell script to generate a report on SharePoint content database size growth – Storage Report; we used to run it on the first day of every month on the SharePoint server to generate the report.
 Why don’t we automate it with the Windows Task Scheduler?
 Sure!
 Let’s create a scheduled task for the PowerShell script with the Microsoft Windows task scheduler in Windows Server 2008/2012 R2.
 In this blog post, I’ll show you how to create a Scheduled task to run a PowerShell script using the Windows Task Scheduler step-by-step.

 How to Create a Scheduled Task for PowerShell Script with Windows Task Scheduler?